grails/grails-doc/README.md

 To build the documentation, simply type:

     ./gradlew docs

+This will take some time as it generates groovydoc for the Grails sources.
+If you want to just generate the user guide to preview your change you can do:

+    ./gradlew -Ddisable.groovydocs=true docs

 Be warned: this command can take a while to complete and you should probably increase your Gradle memory settings by giving the `GRADLE_OPTS` environment variable a value like